• FB

 The thought did cross my mind on how I could hide this from him and perform some Jedi mind trick to make him forget that he ever saw this and crave a pb&j instead but then that whole morality thing set in and I shared…begrudgingly.
 LOL

 He took his first bite and let out an actual moan.
-Like an honest to goodness moan of delight.
+Like an honest-to-goodness moan of delight.
 Oh yeah, Mama done nailed this thing.
 He raved over and over AND OVER about this.
 He inhaled it and everything on his plate then eyed up mine.
 THEN…

 yeah then…